 Natasha has been working passionately in the mental health field for over thirteen years, first as a behavioral therapist and then as a crisis counselor prior to starting her private practice.
 She was part of a first responder mobile crisis unit (CAHOOTS) for 5 years and worked in 2 mental health clinics as an ongoing counselor for over 3 years.

 She received her Bachelors degree in Psychology at the University of Oregon and she earned her Masters degree in Clinical Mental Health Counseling at NCU.
-Natasha is currently in her third year of training in Somatic Experiencing® advanced level to become a certified SE™ Practitioner.
+Natasha has completed her training in Somatic Experiencing® advanced.
+She is currently working on her hours to become a certified SE™ Practitioner.
 She is also recognized as a National Board Certified Counselor.
 Her research was on The Multidimensional Impact of the Culture of Trauma in America.

 She has a strong passion to continue her work in advocacy and support for marginalized communities experiencing cultural disparities in mental health.